xreovhb20/reverse-proxy.js/README.md

 Let say that you have a remote service that needs basic authentication, but that you want to expose publicly.
 You could add an `Authorization` header to the proxied requests in order to let the remote service accept these requests.

-To add an header to all the proxied requests of a target, you must use the object notation for this target, and a `headers` subproperty providing a map of the HTTP headers to set.
+To add an header to all the proxied requests of a target, you must use the object notation for this target, and a `headers` property providing a map of the HTTP headers to set.

-> The HTTP headers defined in this way will replace **any** existing header with the same name.
+> The HTTP headers defined in this way will replace **any** existing headers with the same name.

 See the [`http_headers.json`](https://github.com/cedx/reverse-proxy.js/blob/master/example/json/http_headers.json) or [`http_headers.yaml`](https://github.com/cedx/reverse-proxy.js/blob/master/example/yaml/http_headers.yaml) file in the `example` folder.